tonikv/citybike-server/README.md

 - `MONGOURI` - The URI to connect to the MongoDB Atlas cluster.

 Below is provided connection string with only read access to database.
-It will expire 31.01.23 `MONGOURI=mongodb+srv://test:testonlyread@citybike.jzmzrm6.mongodb.net/bikedata?retryWrites=true&w=majority`
+`MONGOURI=mongodb+srv://test:testonlyread@citybike.jzmzrm6.mongodb.net/bikedata?retryWrites=true&w=majority`

 ## CSV Data Processing